0xyieldstream/docs/adapters.md

 A Yieldstream vault targeting stablecoin markets might utilize adapters for:

-- A lending protocol offering USDC/DAI pools.
+- A lending pool offering CBBTC/DAI pools.
-- A decentralized exchange providing high APY on USDC/USDT pairs.
+- A lending pool providing high APY on ETH/DAI pairs.
 - The vault owner uses these adapters to dynamically allocate funds to the most profitable pools while maintaining risk limits.

 Yieldstream adapters are more than just connectors—they are the engine driving interoperability and innovation in the protocol.
 With their modular design and broad compatibility, adapters empower users to curate strategies that adapt to the dynamic DeFi landscape.
 Whether you're leveraging existing adapters or creating new ones, Yieldstream adapters are the key to unlocking the protocol's full potential.